 § 51.
-Standard for Licenses and Permits
+Standard for licenses and permits

-- A. Licenses issued to Key Employees and Primary Management Officials hereunder shall comply with and incorporate all standards and requirements enumerated in 25 CFR and any amendments thereto, and also according to all standards and requirements enumerated in any Tribal-State Compact to which the Nation may be a party. - B. Licenses and permits issued to non-gaming employees shall comply with and incorporate all standards and requirements as provided for by the Gaming Commission in rules and regulations adopted pursuant to this Act.
+A. Licenses issued to key employees and primary management officials hereunder shall comply with and incorporate all standards and requirements enumerated in 25 C.F.R. and any amendments thereto, and also according to all standards and requirements enumerated in any tribal-state compact to which the Nation may be a party.

+B. Licenses and permits issued to non-gaming employees shall comply with and incorporate all standards and requirements as provided for by the Gaming Commission in rules and regulations adopted pursuant to this act.

 § 52.
-Application Forms
+Application forms

-A. The following notice shall be placed on the application form for Key Employees or a Primary Management Official before that form is filled out by an applicant:
+A. The following notice shall be placed on the application form for key employees or a primary management official before that form is filled out by an applicant:

-"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
+"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. § 2701 et seq.
 The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
-The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal, or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the, the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you in a Primary Management Official or Key Employee position."
+The information will be used by the tribal gaming regulatory authorities and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed to appropriate federal, tribal, state, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal, or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you in a primary management official or key employee position."

 "The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors on processing your application."
+However, failure to supply an SSN may result in errors on processing your application."